Passionate about inclusive design

 What is different about Sensory Guru?

 Expertise.
 We have expertise in software design, interior and product design, education content design, therapy app design.
 We know about accessibility, communication, motivation, aspiration and empathy.
 We know what challenges you will experience and can help you design to work with them.
-We know that design thinking needs to build-in plans for personal mobility aids, respirators and other equipment that is in essential for individuals.
+We know that design thinking needs to build-in plans for personal mobility aids, respirators and other equipment that is in essential for individual wellbeing.
 We know how important it is to get things right for the needs of the people first time while there is the motivation, opportunity and budgets available.
-Getting it wrong is too easy.
-If you are considering spending tens of thousands of pounds of tax payers money (schools, hospitals etc) or hard won funds from the efforts of your supporters (charities) it is useful to be able to show what you are considering really has a value that transcends the basic financial implications.
+Getting it wrong is easy if you do not design it to be right.

 “Sensory Guru helped us to think creatively and explore new ideas that were outside of our comfort zone.
 The results have been fantastic and the pupils love it.”

 “From the first meeting we had with Sensory Guru we knew they would deliver great experiences because they really understood the needs of our children .”